Skip to main content

 In a RAG system, when a user types in some kind of prompt or query, instead of sending that prompt directly to an Large Language Model (LLM), the RAG system first goes off to find any relevant documents that might help the LLM do a good job with handling the prompt.
 It then passes in those documents as context along with the prompt.

-Our Coaching Philosophy
+Our Coaching Philosophy and Approach

-We believe learning, growth, and high performance require more than assistance—they require coaching.
+We believe learning, growth, and high performance require more than assistance, they require coaching.

 • Coaching is a partner in growth – helping people move forward with clarity and purpose.